What is a Stop Loss?

 Why You Should Never Use a Percentage Stop Loss

 Percentage Stop Losses are an outdated method for determining where to place a stop loss.
-Percentages were developed in the mid-20th century for a very different market than we have today.
+Percentages for trading strategies were developed in the mid-20th century for a very different market than we have today.
 At the time, there was no Internet, no online brokers, and most of the market was long-term investing.
 Since no one used stock charts or technical analysis, a percentage stop loss made sense, especially for a long-term investment.

 For today’s market, it is better to use technical analysis in order to determine the proper support levels for your stop loss and profit stops based on how long you intend to hold that stock.